-Lean I Offered On Demand
+Lean I

 This course explores the basic concepts of Lean Manufacturing.
 The course provides an overview of lean and examines ways to build a lean culture in manufacturing.
 This course examines the use of teams, ways to run effective meetings, and covers the basic tools used when implementing lean.
 Throughout this course, students will have an opportunity to use the tools learned to improve processes at work.

-BLDR 142
+Lecture/Lab: 60 hours

-Safety
+BLDR-142 Safety 2 Credits